Art History Options

 ARTH 3119.
 Nineteenth-Century European Art (3-0-3) This course surveys the art of nineteenth-century Europe with a focus on painting and sculpture in France, England, and Germany.
 It explores the persistence of the Classical paradigm, the challenge of Romanticism, and the development of Realism and Impressionism through the Paris Commune.
 (Course fee required.)

 ARTH 3120.
-American Art (3-0-3) This course explores the history of American art tracing the development of divergent American artistic traditions from their roots in the colonial period through the early twentieth century.
+American Art (3-0-3) Prerequisite: ARTH 2126 or permission of the instructor.
+This course explores the history of American art tracing the development of divergent American artistic traditions from their roots in the colonial period through the early twentieth century.
 (Course fee required.)

 ARTH 3126.
 Baroque Art and Architecture in Italy and Spain (3-0-3) This course examines the painting, printmaking, sculpture, and architecture of Europe from the late 16th through the 17th centuries, a period known as the Age of the Baroque.
 The course focuses on major artists, monuments, styles, and themes.
 This course may be repeated once for credit with permission of the instructor.
 (Course fee required.)

 ARTH 3128.
 Post-Modern and Contemporary Art (3-0-3) Prerequisite: ARTH 2126.
 This course is a survey of art historical movements evolved since the apex of the Modern movement in the mid-1960's.
 Consideration will be given to the art of the last fifty years, within the context of the political and social events of the time, but it will also take into consideration the literature, music, theater, and popular arts.
 The rise of new media and techniques will be considered as part of an ever expanding definition of the visual arts.
 (Course fee required.)

 ARTH 3129.
 Popular Culture 1950 - 1980 (3-0-3) This art history course will examine popular culture in the late 20th century.